TRSeabra/FZP-Calculator/README.md

 - [Virtualenv](https://docs.python.org/3/library/venv.html)
 - Dependencies installed via `pip install -r requirements.txt` (only after setup)

+### 🧩 System Requirements

+This project uses `tkinter` for the GUI.

+- On Linux, you may need to install it manually:
+  - Fedora: `sudo dnf install python3-tkinter`
+  - Ubuntu: `sudo apt install python3-tk`

+- On Windows/macOS, it's included by default with Python.

 ### 📦 Setup (First Time Only)

 #### Create and activate virtual environment